Yes, things are looking good.

 To see your pipeline as it really is, ditch the rose-colored glasses.
 Go for the hard data.
 Then you’ll know whether you have what it takes to cross the finish line.

 Today, we’ll discuss some best practices for evaluating your pipeline.
 And we’ll help you better position your team to make the number.
 Will your pipeline deliver the deals you need to make the number?
 Review the 8 Ways to Strengthen Your Sales Pipeline.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to pages 314 – 318 of the PDF to review the sales operations phase of the workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Best Practices for a More Successful Pipeline